BC Housing funds outreach and support programs that help people who experience homelessness or are at risk of

 - Case-planning help to assist you get identification, receive income assistance, and set housing goals

 - Connections with culturally appropriate services and/or Indigenous community linkages

 - Assistance to find housing options and provide support with the application and move-in process.
 Rent supplements may be available to support this process.
-Accompany you to appointments and/or housing viewings.
+Outreach workers can accompany you to appointments and/or housing viewings.

 - To refer you to support services such as health care, counselling and addiction recovery.

 - To help you with more permanent housing options including supportive housing and subsidized housing.

 - To be a resource for housing providers/landlords and answer their questions and concerns.

 - Ongoing support as required